alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-for-animals.markdown

 ##Within the EU

-If you’re moving a finished product such as tinned pet food within the EU, you don’t need a certificate.
+You don't need a certificate to move animal feed or pet food within the EU.

 ##Outside the EU